Table of Contents

 Community Education refers to education and learning, generally outside the formal education sector, with the aims of enhancing learning, empowerment and contributing to civic society.

 It is firmly community-based, with local groups taking responsibility for, and playing a key role in, organising courses and deciding on programme-content.
-Community Education is funded by the Department of Education and Skills through SOLAS, who provide annual grants to local Education and Training
+Community Education is funded by the Department of Education through SOLAS, who provide annual grants to local Education and Training

 Boards (ETB) to set up educational programmes and distribute funds.
 Funding is usually allocated through the provision of tutor hours, or small grants, to a range of community and voluntary groups for educational activities.
 For more information contact your local Education and Training Board (ETB).